-Authors must also provide enough specific information about their methods that their work can be replicated by other researchers.
-Those who meet the standards for badges will be more likely to have strong methods that promote replication.
-The following items illustrate typical concerns about studies submitted to Exceptional Children:
+Authors need to provide enough specific information about their methods so their work can be replicated by other researchers.
+Those who meet the standards for open science badges will be more likely have strong methods that promote replication.
+The following items should be addressed in manuscripts submitted to Exceptional Children:

-- The participants in research studies must be described appropriately; such descriptions are critical to both the science and practice of special education.
+- Participants in research studies must be described appropriately; such descriptions are critical to both the science and practice of special education.

 - Authors should provide adequate evidence about the trustworthiness (e.g., reliability, validity, inter-scorer agreement) of measure and instruments.

 - In studies that report survey data, authors should demonstrate that their sampling methods provide a representative sample of the population to which their results should apply.
 Populations that are representative of a local group (e.g., individual schools or local or state education agencies) rather than a broad group (e.g., national), are unlikely to be accepted.